rotherleague/Rother/_includes/rules/rules.md

     This document contains the Standard Code of Rules developed by The Football Association for Mini Soccer and Youth Football Competitions (the “Standard Code”).

-    Please note that from the 2021/22 season all players must be registered through [WGS](https://wholegame.thefa.com).
+    Please note that from the 2021/22 season all players must be registered through the FA Player Registration System.

 ## 1. DEFINITIONS